Monogramm/taiga-contrib-ldap-auth-ext/README.md

 This is a fork of [ensky/taiga-contrib-ldap-auth](https://github.com/ensky/taiga-contrib-ldap-auth), which also retrieves the various contributions and other forks into one.

-## :whale: Installation & Configuration with Docker
+## :whale: Installation with Docker

 If you installed a dockerized Taiga using the 30 Minute Setup approach, you should be able to install this plugin using this guide.